junxit/us-congress-bills-111/bill.md

 # H.R.
 1376

-> To authorize the Secretary of the Interior to establish the Waco Mammoth National Monument in the State of Texas.
+> To establish the Waco Mammoth National Monument in the State of Texas, and for other purposes.

 ## § 1.
 SHORT TITLE